bryanheadrick/EcommerceAudit/README.md

 1. **Access Cloudways Panel:**
    - Log into your Cloudways account
    - Navigate to your server
+   - Settings & Packages > Packages
+   - Ensure Supervisor is installed
    - Go to your application
+   - Application Settings

 2. **Set up Supervisor:**
-   - Look for "Supervisor" tab or "Background Processes"
+   - Look for "Supervisor Jobs" tab
    - Click "Add Supervisor"
    - Configure the supervisor job: